socomsystems/documentation/user_manual/files/encrypting_files.rst

 Using encryption
 ----------------

-Nextcloud encryption is pretty much set it and forget it, but you have a few options you can use.
+cyfrSpaces encryption is pretty much set it and forget it, but you have a few options you can use.

-When your Nextcloud admin enables encryption for the first time, you must log out and then log back in to create your encryption keys and encrypt your files.
+When your cyfrSpaces admin enables encryption for the first time, you must log out and then log back in to create your encryption keys and encrypt your files.
-When encryption has been enabled on your Nextcloud server you will see a yellow banner on your Files page warning you to log out and then log back in.
+When encryption has been enabled on your cyfrSpaces server you will see a yellow banner on your Files page warning you to log out and then log back in.

 .. figure:: ../images/encryption1.png

-When you log back in it takes a few minutes to work, depending on how many files you have, and then you are returned to your default Nextcloud page.
+When you log back in it takes a few minutes to work, depending on how many files you have, and then you are returned to your default cyfrSpaces page.

 .. figure:: ../images/encryption2.png

-.. note:: You must never lose your Nextcloud password, because you will lose access to your files.
-Though there is an optional recovery option that your Nextcloud administrator may enable; see the Recovery Key Password section (below) to learn about this.
+.. note:: You must never lose your cyfrSpaces password, because you will lose access to your files.
+Though there is an optional recovery option that your cyfrSpaces administrator may enable; see the Recovery Key Password section (below) to learn about this.

 Sharing encrypted files